-The degree of data processing and analysis varies by type of statistical products prepared by the national statistical offices.
-(See Box 4.1 for types of statistical products that may include gender statistics.)
+The degree of data processing and analysis varies according to the types of statistical products prepared by the national statistical offices.
+(See box IV.1 for types of statistical products that may include gender statistics.)
 Typically, tables constructed to disseminate data collected in censuses or surveys involve minimum data processing and analysis.
-A large amount of data is provided, often as absolute frequencies or counts of observations, making difficult to discern the main differences between women and men.
+Large amounts of data are provided, often as absolute frequencies or counts of observations, making it difficult to discern the main differences between women and men.
 Additional processing and analysis are developed when more analytical reports or articles focused on specific topics are prepared.
-In this case, the differences between women and men have a chance of becoming more visible.
+In those cases, the differences between women and men may become more visible.

-Gender statistics require at least two statistical variables cross-tabulated: sex and the main characteristic that is studied, such as educational attainment or labour force participation.
-Ideally, additional variables are used in further crosstabulation of data (for example, by age group or geographic areas) in three- or multiple-way tables.
+Gender statistics requires the cross-tabulation of at least two statistical variables: sex and the main characteristic that is studied, such as educational attainment or labour force participation.
+Ideally, additional variables are used in further cross-tabulation of data (for example, by age group or geographical areas) in three- or multiple-way tables.
 Although statistics on individuals have been traditionally disseminated as totals with no further information on women and men, data are increasingly disaggregated by sex in dissemination materials.
 Still, one limitation in producing gender statistics persists.
 Sex is often used as only one of the breakdown variables for the data presented.
-As explained in chapter 1 and shown in chapter 2, gender statistics and a meaningful gender analysis commonly require disaggregation by sex and other characteristics at the same time.
-For example, gender segregation in the labour market is partially determined by the gender gap in education, therefore data on occupations should be further disaggregated by level of educational attainment.
+As explained in chapter I and shown in chapter II, gender statistics and a meaningful gender analysis commonly require disaggregation by sex and other characteristics at the same time.
+For example, gender segregation in the labour market is partially determined by the gender gap in education, therefore data on occupations should be further disaggregated by the level of educational attainment.

-Percentages, ratios, rates or averages are the basis for calculation of gender indicators.
-Indicators, in general, are used to “indicate” how differently one group performs by comparison to a norm or a reference group.
-Gender indicators should show how women perform by comparison to men, what is their status relative to men’s status, in areas such as education, formal work, access to resources, health or decision-making.
-In this regard, gender indicators are important tools for planners and policy makers in monitoring progress toward gender equality.
+Percentages, ratios, rates or averages are the basis for the calculation of gender indicators.
+Indicators, in general, are used to “indicate” how differently one group performs by comparison to a norm or reference group.
+Gender indicators should show how women perform in comparison to men, and their status relative to men’s status, in areas such as education, formal work, access to resources, health and decision-making.
+In this regard, gender indicators are important tools for planners and policymakers in monitoring progress towards gender equality.

-The sections following present the type of data involved in gender statistics, measures of composition and distribution used in gender statistics, and the types of gender indicators that can be constructed using those measures.
+The sections that follow present the type of data involved in gender statistics, measures of composition and distribution used in gender statistics and the types of gender indicators that can be constructed using those measures.

-- + Box 4.1 Types of statistical products disseminating gender statistics
+- + Box IV.1 Types of statistical products that disseminate gender statistics

 - Gender statistics are made available by national statistical offices through various types of dissemination products.
-Some of the dissemination products are part of the regular production of a statistical office and aimed at making available data collected in censuses, sample surveys or compiled from administrative sources.
-They usually concern one type of data source or one statistical field and are intended to specialists who wish to further analyse the results of censuses or surveys or carry out research on specific topics.
-The data disseminated in this type of products can be detailed, organized in large tables, and often presented as absolute values or raw data that would give specialists more flexibility in doing their own analysis.
-A gender perspective can be integrated in these products by systematic sex-disaggregation of data and systematic coverage of data needed to address gender issues.
+Some of the dissemination products are part of the regular production of a statistical office and are aimed at making available data collected in censuses, sample surveys or compiled from administrative records.
+They usually concern one type of data source or one statistical field and are intended for specialists who wish to further analyse the results of censuses or surveys or to carry out research on specific topics.
+The data disseminated in these types of products can be detailed, organized in large tables and often are presented as absolute values or raw data that give specialists more flexibility in doing their own analysis.
+A gender perspective can be integrated into these products through the systematic sex-disaggregation of data and the systematic coverage of data needed to address gender issues.

 Other dissemination products that may include gender statistics are analytical reports or articles focused on specific topics.
 Data and other information may be compiled from more than one source and different statistical fields may be covered.
 Policy concerns are usually taken into account.
-These publications are intended for larger audience, not only statisticians, but also research and policy specialists in the topic or topics covered.
+These publications are intended for a larger audience: not only statisticians but also research and policy specialists in the topic or topics covered.
 Data disseminated in this type of product is presented in small summary tables and charts and discussed in the accompanying text.
 Large tables with more detailed data may be provided in annexes.
-A gender perspective can be integrated in these products through three elements: data-based analysis of gender issues specific to the selected topic; illustrations with gender-sensitive tables and charts; and systematic sex-disaggregation of data presented in annexes of the publication.
+A gender perspective can be integrated into these products using three elements: data-based analysis of gender issues specific to the selected topic; illustrations with gender-sensitive tables and charts; and systematic sex-disaggregation of data presented in the annexes of the publication.

 Statistical publications focused on gender issues are one type of analytical reports.
-The typical example is the “Women and men” publications produced by many national statistical offices.
-These publications contain data from different statistical fields and from different sources; cover multiple policy areas and gender issues; and are addressed to a large audience, including persons with limited or no experience in statistics.
-They are an important tool for non-statisticians, gender specialists, gender advocates and policy makers.
-Instead of presenting data and let the reader analyze them and draw their own conclusions, these publications are focused on presenting the main results of data analysis and their interpretation, including implications for policymaking.
-They are usually designed to be user friendly, based on easily comprehended language, with simple tables and charts, and attractive presentation.
+A typical example are the “women and men” publications produced by many national statistical offices.
+These publications contain data from different statistical fields and from different sources, cover multiple policy areas and gender issues and are addressed to a large audience, including persons with limited or no experience in statistics.
+They are an important tool for non-statisticians, gender specialists, gender advocates and policymakers.
+Instead of presenting data and letting the reader analyse them and draw their own conclusions, these publications are focused on presenting the main results of data analysis and their interpretation, including implications for policymaking.
+They are usually designed to be user friendly and written in easily comprehended language, with simple tables and charts and an attractive presentation.

-Finally, gender statistics are disseminated through dedicated databases or through more comprehensive databases such as those focused on social indicators, development indicators or human development indicators.
+Lastly, gender statistics are disseminated through dedicated databases or through more comprehensive databases such as those focused on social indicators, development indicators or human development indicators.
 Data disseminated in this format usually cover several areas of concern and several points in time or time periods.
-Data are usually presented ready processed into indicators that facilitate comparisons over time or between various groups of population.
-Information on calculation of indicators included in the database, underlying definitions or concepts used, and sources of data used, are sometimes made available along with the database.
-This type of dissemination product is usually targeted to specialists interested to analyze themselves statistical information, including for monitoring purposes.
+Data are usually presented already processed into indicators that facilitate comparisons over time or between various groups of population.
+Information on the calculation of indicators included in the database, underlying definitions or concepts used and sources of data used are sometimes made available with the database.
+This type of dissemination product is usually targeted to specialists interested in analysing statistical information themselves, including for monitoring purposes.

-- + Type of data involved in gender statistics: qualitative and quantitative variables
+- + Types of data involved in gender statistics: qualitative and quantitative variables

 - + Measures of composition or distribution for qualitative variables

-- Computation of proportions, percentages, ratios and rates are basic statistical procedures in describing the categorical composition or distribution of qualitative variables, and useful tools for standardization of the statistics compared.
-It is important to keep in mind that the measures of composition or distribution should not be calculated for small number of observations.
+- Computations of proportions, percentages, ratios and rates are basic statistical procedures used in describing the categorical composition or distribution of qualitative variables and serve as useful tools for the standardization of the statistics compared.
+It is important to keep in mind that the measures of composition or distribution should not be calculated for small numbers of observations.
 In that case, actual numbers (absolute frequencies) should be preferred.